endeavorcomm/le-cms/setup-cert-mgmt-system.md

 ### Deploy le-cms scripts

-Login to your webserver(s) as a user with sudo privileges
+If using HTTP challenges, login to your webserver(s) as a user with sudo privileges

 Download scripts, or clone the repo from [GitHub](https://github.com/endeavorcomm/le-cms), and copy to the user's home directory